NDari/gocrunch/README.md

-## Note: Alpha package.
-The API may change at any time!
-Be warned.

 # numgo

 Numgo is a collection of libraries for numerical libraries in Go.
 Take a look at the packages below for more details about the specific libraries.